Sony YAY!: History

 On 1 July 2022, Sony YAY! was launched in Malaysia in Tamil language on Telekom Malaysia with a total of seven popular kid's entertainment shows including Sab Jholmaal Hai, Guru Aur Bhole, Taarak Mehta Ka Chhota Chashma, Kicko & Super Speedo, Paap-O-Meter, Prince Jai aur Dumdaar Viru and HaGoLa.

-On 15 August 2022, the channel launched hit anime television series Naruto in five regional languages – Hindi, Tamil, Telugu, Malayalam and Bengali.
+On 15 August 2022, the channel launched hit Japanese animated television series Naruto in five regional languages – Hindi, Tamil, Telugu, Malayalam and Bengali.
 The head of programming of Sony YAY!, Ronojoy Chakraborty told IGN India in an interview that the channel plans to bring more anime content to the country after Naruto.

 In September 2022, the channel was launched in Canada through Asian Television Network.

-On 19 September 2022, the channel launched one more French animated series The Owl & Co with a different name i.e. Dhakki Chiki Aaool!
+On 19 September 2022, the channel launched one more French animated series The Owl & Co under the title Dhakki Chiki Aaool!

 On 24 October 2022, the channel launched Oggy and the Cockroaches: Next Generation a brand new season of Oggy and the Cockroaches on the occasion of Diwali.
 The fifth season of Oggy and the Cockroaches began to air on the channel from November 2022 in the occasion of Children's Day.

-Sony YAY! launched a new original series PaJaMa from 5 December 2022.
-Mr. Magoo was also premiered in 26 December 2022 on the channel.
+Sony YAY! began airing their original series PaJaMa in December 2022.
+Mr. Magoo was also premiered on 26 December 2022 on the channel.

+A preschool block, Sony YAY!
+Jr, launched on 12 June 2023.
+The block is currently broadcasting Oggy Oggy, and is stated to air preschool shows in the future.

+On 4 September 2023, the channel launched in Singapore via Singtel.
+Similar to Malaysia, it broadcasts in Tamil.

+The popular animated series Shinchan premiered on Sony YAY! in India in May 2024.

+On 7 April 2025, the channel began airing the popular Japanese animated television series Jujutsu Kaisen for the first time on Indian television in regional language dubs.

+The channel also launched another Japanese animated series, i.e., One Punch Man on 22nd November, 2025.